lmcinnes/umap/doc/plotting.rst

 you can theme your plot, color by label or value, and other similar operations explained above for ``umap.plot.points``.

-Interactive exploration with Nomic Atlas
+Interactive plotting with Nomic Atlas
 ----------------------------------------

-For even richer interactive exploration, especially with large datasets, you can use `Nomic Atlas <https://atlas.nomic.ai/>`_.
+For interactive exploration, especially with large datasets, you can use `Nomic Atlas <https://atlas.nomic.ai/>`_.
 Nomic Atlas is a platform for embedding generation, visualization, analysis, retrieval, and everything you need to operationalize your embeddings and make them useful for your applications.
-It directly integrates UMAP as one of its projection models, allowing you to leverage UMAP's speed and scalability capabilities within a powerful visualization environment.
+It directly integrates UMAP as one of its projection models, allowing you to leverage UMAP within a powerful visualization environment.

-Here's a conceptual overview of how you might use Nomic Atlas with UMAP-like parameters:
+Here's an example of how you might use Nomic Atlas with UMAP to visualize embeddings of text:

 .. code:: python3